Monday Night Football Odds Week 3: Eagles @ Buccaneers

 Monday Night Football Live Betting

 There was a time not so long ago when all NFL bets had to be placed prior to kickoff.
-Now, thanks to live betting, you can fire off wagers from the moment a game begins until the final whistle.
+Now, thanks to live betting, you can fire off wagers from the moment a game begins until the final whistle at the end of the fourth quarter.

-After each play, oddsmakers adjust live-betting point spreads, moneylines and totals, as well as the corresponding odds.
+After each play, oddsmakers adjust live-betting spreads, moneylines and totals, as well as the corresponding odds.

 As the numbers continuously move, bettors can wager on everything from total combined points scored by both teams in a given quarter to whether the team leading (or trailing) will win the game by a certain range of points.